algolia/scout-extended/README.md

 php artisan scout:optimize "App\Thread"
 ```

-The Artisan command `scout:optimize` will do is best to generate the settings of your searchable class index, but you may need to edit those settings in `config/scout-threads.php`:
+The Artisan command `scout:optimize` will do his best to generate the settings of your searchable class index, but you may need to edit those settings in `config/scout-threads.php`:

 ```php
 <?php